abraunegg/onedrive/docs/ubuntu-package-install.md

 Run: `sudo apt install onedrive`

 #### Step 5: Read 'Known Issues' with these packages
-Read and understand the known issues with these packages below, taking any action that is needed.
+Read and understand the [known issues](#known-issues-with-installing-from-the-above-packages) with these packages below, taking any action that is needed.

 ## Known Issues with Installing from the above packages

-### 1. The client will segfault | core-dump when exiting
+### 1. The client mau segfault | core-dump when exiting
-When the client is being run in `--monitor` mode manually, or when using the systemd service, the client will segfault on exit.
+When the client is run in `--monitor` mode manually, or when using the systemd service, the client may segfault on exit.

-This issue is caused by the way the Ubuntu 'onedrive' packages are built using the Ubuntu LDC package & compiler options which is the root cause for this issue.
+This issue is caused by the way the 'onedrive' packages are built using the distribution LDC package & the default distribution compiler options which is the root cause for this issue.
 Refer to: https://bugs.launchpad.net/ubuntu/+source/ldc/+bug/1895969

 **Additional references:**
 *  https://github.com/abraunegg/onedrive/issues/1053